Andries Treurnicht: National Party 1970-1982

 Entering politics in 1970, as a member of the National Party, in 1971 Treurnicht was elected to the House of Assembly as MP for Waterberg.
 Appointed as Deputy Minister of Education in 1976, his instruction to implement the policy that black students should be taught half in English, half in Afrikaans triggered the Soweto Riots.
 In 1978, he was chosen, over the heads of 12 ministers, as Leader of the National Party in the Transvaal, and, in 1979, he became Minister of State for Administration and of Statistics.
 Leading up to the 1981 South African general election, he vowed to maintain the Group Areas Act and claimed that he and his challenger Jaap Marais shared the same policy ideas.

 In February 1982 he fought an unsuccessful challenge against Prime Minister P.W.
 Botha.
 Treurnicht was supported by former Prime Minister John Vorster, however, Botha was able to secure 172 votes versus 36 on a motion of support in his leadership and his route of power-sharing with other racial groups.
 As a result, Treurnicht lost his membership in the NP's executive committee.
-Botha gave Treurnich and the other dissenters a two-day deadline to reverse their position on the confidence motion, or face expulsion from the party.
+Botha gave Treurnicht and the other dissenters a two-day deadline to reverse their position on the confidence motion, or face expulsion from the party.
 Treurnicht subsequently decided to resign from the party and his positions.

-Treurnicht was chairman of the Afrikaner Broederbond (AB) from 1972 -1974.
+Treurnicht was chairman of the Afrikaner Broederbond (AB) from 1972 to 1974.
 He had to leave the AB in 1983, as the newly formed Conservative Party members were not welcome in it.